 By making a payment over the phone, bill payers have the opportunity to save a little extra on their monthly utility and Wi-Fi bills.
 There’s no need to turn on your computer or spend an excessive amount of time online entering passwords and passcodes to log into your account.

 One of the greatest advantages to making bill payments over the phone is the chance to speak to a real person.

 If this is your first time making a late payment, a customer representative may be able to waive late fees or offer additional support.
 Customer representatives may also answer any questions you have about your billing statement or explain more about opportunities where you qualify for discounts.
 Remember to be polite and calm when making and taking these calls.

 When in Doubt, Make Automated Payments

 One of the most common pieces of financial advice is to automate expenses whenever possible.
 If you have recurring debts, like credit card statements, consider automating payments.
 This schedules your bills to be automatically paid on time every month.

 Being on an automatic payment plan has several benefits.
 Bill payers will receive peace of mind in knowing that their payments are always on time.
 There’s no need to worry about late fees, due dates or figuring out when you need to mail in a physical check.
 It’s easy to set up automatic bill pay and it’s safe to do as most companies have proper security measures in place to protect your personal information.

 Automatic pay also helps you build your credit history.
-With timely payments accounting for 35% of your FICO score, making on-time payments helps improve your standing with your bank and credit.
+With timely payments accounting for up to 35% of your FICO score, making on-time payments helps improve your standing with your bank and credit.
 If there’s ever a situation in which you worry you may not be able to access a service provider or company via phone, you may consider setting up automatic bill pay as a backup precaution.